Division of Bass (state)

 The electoral division of Bass is one of the five electorates in the Tasmanian House of Assembly, it includes north-east Tasmania and Flinders Island.
 Bass takes its name from the British naval surgeon and explorer of Australia: George Bass.
 The division shares its name and boundaries with the federal division of Bass.

-Bass and the other House of Assembly electoral divisions are each represented by five members elected under the Hare-Clark electoral system.
+Bass and the other House of Assembly electoral divisions are each represented by seven members elected under the Hare-Clark electoral system.

 History and electoral profile

 Bass was created in 1909 and includes the city of Launceston and towns in the states north east including: Scottsdale, Lilydale, St Helens, George Town and others.